Workers Compensation Lawyer in Greenville

 There are three exceptions to this otherwise generous rule.
 First, injuries that resulted from a worker’s intoxication, due to alcohol or drugs, will not be covered.
 Second, any injuries that occurred because a worker intentionally tried to cause harm to him or herself will not be covered.
 Third, injuries caused by horseplay can be excluded from workers compensation coverage also.

 Another interesting aspect of the South Carolina workers’ comp system is that it is an exclusive remedy for injured workers.
 This means that workers must file claims within the workers comp system if they want to receive compensation for their injuries.
 Unlike other cases involving personal injury, workers are not allowed to file a civil claim for damages against their employer.
-Even if they don’t want to, injured workers must operate within the workers comp system and cannot file claims in court.
+Even if they don’t want to, injured workers must operate within the workers compensation system and cannot file claims in court.

 The only exception to this general rule concerns the actions of third parties.
 If someone other than your employer or a co-worker was responsible for causing your injuries you can sue that person in court.
 An example of this would be if someone from another company was visiting your office and broke a machine which then injured you.
-In this case, you could pursue a workers’ comp claim and you could also pursue the third party (the employee of an outside company) for damages in court.
+In this case, you could pursue a workers’ compensation claim and you could also pursue the third party (the employee of an outside company) for damages in court.

 Delay could cause you to lose your benefits and rights.
 Contact our Greenville workers comp lawyer at Bryan Ramey, P.A. for help with your case.
+We also welcome you to take a look at the list of most frequently asked questions about workers compensation in Greenville, SC.